Ivermectin Description 2022

 October 20, 2021 - The NEJM published a Correspondence: Toxic Effects from Ivermectin Use Associated with Prevention and Treatment of Covid-19.
 Cases in Oregon illustrate the potentially toxic effects of Ivermectin, including severe episodes of confusion, ataxia, seizures, and hypotension, and the increasing frequency of inappropriate use.
-In addition, there is insufficient evidence to support the use of Ivermectin to treat or prevent Covid-19, and improper use, as well as the possible occurrence of medication interactions, may result in serious side effects requiring hospitalization.
+In addition, there is insufficient evidence to support the use of Ivermectin to treat or prevent Covid-19, and improper use and the possible occurrence of medication interactions may result in serious side effects requiring hospitalization.

-October 18, 2021 - The Lancet Infectious Diseases published: Long-term consequences of the misuse of ivermectin data.
+October 18, 2021 - The Lancet Infectious Diseases published: Long-term consequences of misusing ivermectin data.

-October 4, 2021 - The Royal Society of Chemistry published their paper on the microscopic interactions between Ivermectin and key human and viral proteins involved in SARS-CoV-2 infection.
+October 4, 2021 - The Royal Society of Chemistry published its paper on the microscopic interactions between Ivermectin and key human and viral proteins involved in SARS-CoV-2 infection.

 October 1, 2021 - The Onchocerciasis Elimination Program for the Americas (OEPA) was created at the end of 1993 to eliminate onchocerciasis from the Americas.
 Its objectives are to provide technical and supplemental financial assistance to the elimination programs of the six endemic countries: Brazil, Colombia, Ecuador, Guatemala, Mexico, and Venezuela.
 According to an analysis in 2020 of administrative units that had achieved at least 20 cumulative rounds of ivermectin treatment and coverage of at least 85% of the eligible population.